Mission-Kontrol/MissionKontrol-rails/README.md

 It is a self hosted application that is quick and easy to set up, even if you aren't a developer.
 MissionKontrol doesn't need to know anything about your application(s) in order to work, it just needs to connect to your database(s).

+## MisisonKontrolRelay
-**MisisonKontrolRelay** is a gem that gives your version of MissionKontrol more power and better features by providing it with more information about your application (such as model associations and validations).
+This gem that gives your version of MissionKontrol more power and better features by providing it with more information about your application (such as model associations and validations).

-Don't worry though, with the access token generated on install, only your hosted version of MissionKontrol will get access to this information.
+Using the access token generated on install, only your hosted version of MissionKontrol will get access to this information.

 #### Do I have to be using MissionKontrol in order to use this gem?